TUITION & FEES

-Tuition for students entering the Master’s degree programs is $26.25 for didactic courses per semester hour, and $27.30 for clinical hours per semester hour.
-The total number of semester hours in the MAC/MCHM program is 3092.5 and the MAC program is 2525.5.
-Excluding fees and NM state tax, the cost for the MAC/MCHM program is $87,465.00 and the cost for the MAC program is $73,075.00.
-Each term consists of approximately 200-380 semester hours in the MAC/MCHM program and 190-330 semester hours in the MAC depending on how the student chooses to complete the program.
+Tuition for students entering the Master’s degree programs is $28.94 for clsses per semester hour, and $30.10 for clinical hours per semester hour.
+The total number of semester hours in the Master of Acupuncture with a Chinese Herbal Medicine Specialization program is 3092.5 and the Master of Acupuncture (MAc) program is 2525.5.
+Excluding fees and NM state tax, the cost for the Master of Acupuncture with a Chinese Herbal Medicine Specialization program is approximately $87,465.00 and the cost for the Master of Acupuncture program is approximately $73,075.00.
+Each term consists of approximately 200-380 semester hours in the Master of Acupuncture with a Chinese Herbal Medicine Specialization program and 190-330 semester hours in the Master of Acupuncture depending on how the student chooses to complete the program.
 Tuition must be paid in full for each term at registration unless other financial arrangements have been made with the College.
 In addition to tuition and living expenses, there are a number of other expenses that the student should anticipate as part of an acupuncture education.
 Such fees include:

 - Registration fee $50.00 per term